Eurofighter Typhoon: Proposed upgrade for German Tornado replacement

 On 24 April 2018, Airbus announced its offer to replace Germany's Panavia Tornado fleet, proposing the integration of new weaponry, performance enhancements and additional capabilities to the Eurofighter Typhoon.
 This is similar to that being performed as part of the UK's Project Centurion.
 Integration of air-to-ground weapons already has begun on German Typhoons as part of Project Odin.
 Among the weapons being offered are the Kongsberg Joint Strike Missile for the anti-ship mission and the Taurus cruise missile.

 The consortium is keen to make use of the engine's growth potential to boost thrust by around 15% as well as improve fuel efficiency and range.
 This will be combined with a new design and enlarged 1,800-litre fuel tank.
 The aircraft currently is fitted with 1,000-litre fuel tanks.
 Other modifications will include the Aerodynamic Modification Kit, test flown in 2014, to improve manoeuvrability and handling, particularly with heavy weapon loads.
 Eurofighter says it is comfortable with delivering integration of the US B61 nuclear weapon onto the aircraft, a process that requires US certification.
 Paltzo said he was confident the US government would not use the certification requirements of the weapon as "leverage" to force Germany towards a US platform.
 A next-generation electronic warfare suite has been planned by the four-country consortium.

 In November 2019, Airbus proposed a SEAD capability for the aircraft, a role which is currently performed by the Tornado ECR in German service.
 The Typhoon ECR would be configured with two Escort Jammer pods under the wings and two Emitter Location Systems at the wing tips.
 Armament would include four MBDA Meteor, two IRIS-T and six SPEAR-EW in addition to three drop tanks.

 On 5 November 2020, the German government approved an order for 38 Tranche 4 with ground attack capabilities for the replacement of Tranche 1 units in German service.

 The Luftwaffe ordered 15 ECR electronic warfare aircraft conversions for the Luftgestützte Wirkung im Elektromagnetischen Spektrum (luWES) requirement in March 2022.
 The 15 Typhoon EK model are to be transformed from existing German Typhoons and are to equipped with AGM-88E AARGM Anti-radiation missiles.
 The aircraft are expected to be NATO-certified by 2030.

 The Tranche 4PE is a further development package aiming at integrating improved missiles (Meteor, Taurus, AMRAAM, GBU, JDAM).

 Replacement

-Germany is to replace the Eurofighter with the New Generation Fighter (NGF), co-developed with France and Spain.
-The Global Combat Air Programme is a ‘6th Generation’ fighter envisioned as a replacement for the RAF and Italian Air Force (AM), part of the UK's wider Future Combat Air System.
+For the UK and Italy, (together with Japan) the Global Combat Air Programme is planned to provide a sixth-generation fighter, envisioned as a replacement for the RAF and Italian Air Force (AM), part of the UK's wider Future Combat Air System (FCAS).

+Germany was set to replace the Eurofighter with the New Generation Fighter (NGF), co-developed with Spain and France.
+In June of 2026, however, the NGF project was cancelled by Germany and France.